Baragon: Showa series

-In the film Frankenstein vs. Baragon, Baragon is depicted as a kaiju that evolved from the fictional dinosaur Baranosdragon and burrowed underground to escape the extinction of the dinosaurs and other prehistoric creatures.
-It adapted and survived over the years but when the sounds of a nearby factory disturb and awaken him during the events of the film, Baragon emerges from underground and attacks the factory.
+In the film Frankenstein vs. Baragon, Baragon is depicted as a kaiju that evolved from the fictional dinosaur Baranosdragon, burrowed underground to escape the extinction of the dinosaurs and other prehistoric creatures, and adapted and survived over the years.
+When the sounds of a nearby factory disturb and awaken it during the events of the film, Baragon emerges to attack the factory.
 It later attacks and destroys a village and eats all of a farm's livestock.
 As Baragon was not sighted in the attacks, the mutant human Frankenstein was blamed for them until a survivor of the factory attack came forward, citing a different monster attacked him.
 While searching for Frankenstein, a group of scientists set off explosives, which attracts Baragon.
 It attacks the scientists, but Frankenstein arrives to protect them.
 The two engage each other in battle, with the latter defeating Baragon by breaking its neck before a fissure opens and swallows both combatants.

 In the film Destroy All Monsters, a different, smaller Baragon appears as one of several of Earth's monsters kept in captivity on Monster Island.
 They are later brainwashed by the alien Kilaaks and sent to destroy Earth's major cities as part of their invasion, but a group of human astronauts destroy the Kilaaks' control device.
 In retaliation, the aliens send King Ghidorah to kill Earth's monsters.
 Most of them engage and eventually kill the space dragon in combat, though Baragon did not take part in either.
 Following this, Earth's monsters returned to Monster Island to live in peace.